Andreh-Z/Andreh-Z/README.md

 🌍 Travel-Go: A travel application developed for those who are always on the go!
 This app was created using React Native, TypeScript, and the latest design trends with TailwindCSS.
 I was responsible for implementing routing and integrating Native Icons for a seamless user experience.
 Whether you're searching for a restaurant, attraction, or hotel, Travel-Go makes it easy to find what you're looking for with its modern design and easy-to-use interface.
 Stay tuned for updates and improvements, as I'm constantly working to make this app even better.<a href="https://www.travel-go.com">[link]</a>.

 📺 Netflix clone: This project is a replica of the popular streaming platform, Netflix, built using Next.js, React, TypeScript, TailwindCSS, Framer Motion, FireBase, Google Auth, and Stripe.
-Although it's not yet finished, you can view a live preview of the work at <a href="https://www.example.com">[link]</a> or pictures
+Although it's not yet finished, you can view a live preview of the work at <a href="https://netflix-ksilvsc72-andreh-z.vercel.app/login">[link]</a> or pictures
 [Netflix-Clone](#Netflix-Clone)
   #### In Progress:
 - ~~FireBase Authentication~~
-- Firebase (users database) <= Here right now
+- ~~Firebase (users database)~~
-- Payment Method (Stripe)
+- Payment Method (Stripe) <= Here right now
-- Animations
+- ~~Animations~~

 ## Gallery